Description

 The String Quartet in B minor, Op.
 11 was written in 1935–36 by Samuel Barber.
 Barber arranged the middle movement for string orchestra as his well-known Adagio for Strings in 1936.

-The opening movement is in sonata form, the second movement a famous adagio, and the final version of the finale, added to the second movement attacca, is shortened, lasting two-minutes, and revisits themes from the opening movement, thereby creating a cyclic form for the quartet.
-The opening movement has three theme areas, the first a dramatic motif stated in unison by all four instruments, the second slinky chorale like music, and the third a yearning lyrical melody.
-The quartet as a whole is in the key of B minor, however the central movement is in B&#9837 minor.
+The opening movement is in sonata form, the second movement a famous adagio, and the final version of the finale, added to the second movement attacca, is shortened, lasting two minutes, and revisits themes from the opening movement, thereby creating a cyclic form for the quartet.
+The opening movement has three theme areas, the first is a dramatic motif stated in unison by all four instruments, the second is slinky chorale-like music, and the third is a yearning lyrical melody.
+The quartet as a whole is in the key of B minor, however, the central movement is in B-flat minor.
 The materials of the second movement consist of “a very slow and extended melody built from stepwise intervals, slightly varied in its numerous repetitions, uncoiling over (or in the midst of) sustained chords that change with note-by-note reluctance, all of it building into a powerful climax at the high end of the instruments' range and then quickly receding to the contemplative quietude that ultimately defines this musical expanse.”

 Reviews